-This is a Type III environmental product declaration (EPD) for Type I-II and IL cements as produced by Titan Cement Company S.A., at its Kamari, Greece plant inclusive of transportation and offloading to three Titan America cement terminals on the US east coast.
+This is a Type III environmental product declaration (EPD) for Type I/II, IL stucco, and masonry cements as produced by Titan Florida Cement and Aggregates (a division of Titan America) at its Pennsuco plant located in Medley, FL.
 The results of the underlying LCA are computed using the North American (N.A.) version of the Global Cement and Concrete Association (GCCA) Industry EPD Tool for cement and concrete [1].
-This tool and the underlying LCA model and database [2] have been previously verified to conform to the prevailing subproduct category rule (PCR) [3], ISO 21930:2017 (the core PCR) [4] as well as ISO 14020:2000 [5] and ISO 14040/44:2006 LCA standards [7], [8].
-It should be noted that the Kamari plant's production of Type I-II and IL cements have been previously verified based on the International version of GCCA tool in accordance with "The International EPD System and in accordance with EN 15804:A2 and the c-PCR 001 Cement and Building Lime.
+This tool and the underlying LCA model and database [2] have been previously verified to conform to the prevailing sub-product category rule (PCR) [3], ISO 21930:2017 (the core PCR) [4] as well as ISO 14020:2000 [5] and ISO 14040/44:2006 LCA standards [7], [8].